 So, a quick word on penalties: You take five rounds and go until somebody’s got an unbeatable lead.
 So if it’s 3-0 after three rounds, you’re done.
 In this case, what followed was probably the worst penalty shootout anybody can remember.
 Seriously, they were still talking about it three days afterwards, as I post this.
 It was comical — and magical if you’re a Sunderland fan.

 And, best of all for us, since I was also in the middle of my row, I didn’t have to move to let United people leave, so I was able to keep my camera running for nearly 11 minutes, capturing not only every kick but also all the celebrations afterwards.
 All I can tell you for setup is that when the fifth Sunderland player (in yellow) went up to kick, he could have finished it with a goal — and he was their star!
 After he missed, the United guy had to make it, and well, enjoy:

 There at the end, they’re singing two different things.
 One is pure adoration for their goalkeeper: “Ooo, Vito Mannone!”
 Similar to this from the Arsenal fans, after they also beat Fulham (poor Fulham) with two goals from Santi Cazorla.
 The other song they’re singing is a classic soccer anthem:

 Que sera sera.”

-And yes, Sunderland are off to Wembley.
-They have to play the monstrosity that is Manchester City, averaging something like 4 goals a game and shooting for the “quadruple” of winning the league, both domestic cups, and the European Champions League.
-But I wouldn’t write off Sunderland for a minute.
+And yes, Sunderland were off to Wembley.
+They had to play the monstrosity that is Manchester City, averaging something like 4 goals a game and shooting for the “quadruple” of winning the league, both domestic cups, and the European Champions League.
+But I wasn’t writing off Sunderland for a minute.
 If nothing else, they will have about 30,000 complete loonies on their side, and I do wish I could get back and see that game.

 Otherwise, if you love sports, and fans, and travel, and culture: Get your arse over to England and watch some footy!